(Redirected from Alex Rodriguez)

 Following his retirement as player, he was hired by Fox Sports to serve as a full-time studio analyst on its baseball coverage beginning in 2017.
 He had been a guest studio analyst for Fox the previous two postseasons.
 He has also served as a guest judge on the show Shark Tank and was reportedly working on developing his own reality show.
 In 2018, he was hired by ESPN to work as an analyst on Sunday Night Baseball telecasts, alongside Matt Vasgersian.
 In a rare arrangement, he also remained under contract with Fox to work on postseason games as well.
 On ESPN, he was replacing Aaron Boone, who had just been named manager of the Yankees.
 No one failed to note the irony that the two already had a major connection as it was an off-season injury to Boone before the 2004 season that had prompted A-Rod's acquisition by the Yankees.

 On January 20, 2021, he was one of a very select number of in person attendees at the inauguration of President Joe Biden at the U.S. Capitol in Washington, DC.
 The numbers had been reduced to a minimum due to guidelines to reduce the risk of spreading the COVID-19 virus.
 It wasn't because he was a particularly prominent Biden supporter, but because his partner, Jennifer Lopez, was one of the artists invited to perform at the ceremony.
-However, their relationship was apparently already on the rocks at that point, as less than two months later, the media announced that the celebrity couple was breaking up.
+However, their relationship was apparently already on the rocks at that point, as less than two months later, the media announced that the celebrity couple was breaking up, something that was confirmed when they released a joint announcement on the Today show on April 15th.

 In April 2021, he made an offer to purchase the Minnesota Timberwolves of the NBA and the Lynx of the WNBA alongside billionaire Marc Lore.